 - Click Clear History.

-- Click Settings (gear icon) at the top right corner of your browser.
+- Click Settings (the gear icon) at the top right corner of your browser.

 - Select Safety > Delete browsing history.